tranmanhhung/sn123/README.md

- MANTIS Bittensor Subnet Validator – Core Overview
+# MANTIS Bittensor Subnet Validator – Core Overview

 ## Purpose
-A lean **validator** for Bittensor subnet **123** that ranks miners broadcasting time-locked Bitcoin-price embeddings.
-The validator:
+A lean, performant **validator** for Bittensor subnet **123**.
+It is designed to evaluate and rank miners who broadcast time-locked embeddings that predict Bitcoin price movements.

+The validator's core responsibilities are to:

-1. Collects encrypted embeddings from miners every block.
+1.  **Collect** encrypted data payloads from all active miners at regular intervals.
-2. Caches all raw data to Cloudflare R2 for transparency.
+2.  **Securely Decrypt** the payloads using a decentralized timelock mechanism (`tlock`) powered by the Drand network.
-3. Estimates **salience** – the marginal predictive power of each miner – with a proxy model.
+3.  **Calculate Salience** by estimating the marginal predictive power of each miner's data using a lightweight proxy model.
+4.  **Set Weights** on the Bittensor blockchain, rewarding miners proportional to their contribution.

 ---